WE ARE BACK FOR 2025 !

 Small and medium workplace interiors should take employee needs and the client’s corporate aims into consideration with appropriate provision of workstations plus areas for collaboration as well as concentrated work, maximising space in areas such as meeting rooms and reception areas to ensure flexibility with appropriate lighting, furniture and storage.

-CORPORATE OFFICES (OVER 10,000 SQM)
+CORPORATE OFFICES (Over-10,000 SQM)

 The design of large, corporate offices should engender a sense of unity within the workforce, whether in-office, hybrid or remote.
 The provision of audio-visual and collaboration spaces as well as flexible furniture configurations and wellness facilities is therefore key to ensure every employee can reach their potential.